-Video Interviews: These are very common and likely to be a little nerve wracking your first time.
-If selected, you will receive an email inviting you to participate with a link to access the system and a deadline by which to complete.
-You may also practice and prepare using the EAIT Employability video interview system available as part of the Career Kickstarter program.
-Set up the position of your webcam at the right height, choose a suitable background and dress professionally.
-Try to stay relaxed, maintain eye contact and show your personality.
+Video Interviews: These are common and designed to reduce the time it takes for recruitment teams to assess a large volume of candidates.
+If selected to complete a video interview, you will receive an email inviting you to participate with a link to access the system and a deadline by which to complete.
 Usually the system gives you 30 seconds to read the question and up to 2 minutes to record your answer.
 If your answer is shorter than 2 minutes, resist the urge to keep talking - just move onto the next question.